 Chef Raymond Jackson has a Southern-style Thanksgiving buffet planned for his New Rochelle eatery, boasting deep-fried turkey and jerk turkey, along with fried chicken, roast pig and roast beef.
-They are accepting reservations between 3 p.m. and 6 p.m., charging $47.50 for adults and $25 for children under 12.
+They are accepting reservations between 3 p.m. and 6 p.m. (buffet runs until 7 p.m.), charging $49.50 for adults and $25 for children under 12.
 Look forward to Caribbean twists on your favorite Thanksgiving classics like sweet yams, three bean salad, smoked greens, and an assortment of dessert.

 14 Memorial Highway

 This classy White Plains steakhouse has been serving up USDA prime dry-aged beef to Westchester residents since 2010.
-For Thanksgiving, the restaurant will be serving a three-course prix-fixe menu at $58.95 per person, $29.95 per child.
+For Thanksgiving, the restaurant will be serving a three-course prix-fixe menu at $59 per person.
 Diners can expect dishes such as an autumn salad with goat cheese and walnuts, a traditional Thanksgiving turkey with roasted yams and turkey stuffing, as well as warm pumpkin pie served with vanilla ice cream.

 610 W Hartsdale Rd

-For $88 per person, guests can dine on seasonal, farm-to-table Thanksgiving favorites at this historic 1833 residence-turned-restaurant.
-Look for menu items like roasted organic turkey, prosciutto wrapped Berkshire pork chop, and apple pie with cinnamon ice cream, all utilizing ingredients sourced from the Hudson Valley and New England.
+For $118 per person, guests can dine on seasonal, farm-to-table Thanksgiving favorites at this historic 1833 residence-turned-restaurant.
+Guests can also preorder the Inn's decadent caramelized apple, spiced pumpkin, and chocolate pecan pies for the holiday, all utilizing ingredients sourced from the Hudson Valley and New England.

 258 Westchester Ave